Joe Cokanasiga: Early life

 Cokanasiga was born in Fiji but before his third birthday, moved to England with his father, Ilaitia, who was in the British Army.
 He has lived in Germany and Brunei as his father toured those countries and learned to play rugby.
-They formed a father-son centre partnership for the Army Vets team before returning to the UK in 2013.
+They formed a father-son centre partnership for the Army Brunei Garrison team before returning to the UK in 2013.

 Joe's first adult rugby match - on his 17th birthday - was for Old Merchant Taylors' FC on 15 November 2014, vs HAC.
 OMTs were then playing in London 2NW (Level 7).
 Joe became the top try-scorer for the club, despite only playing a part of the season.
 Joe continued to play for OMT and Team Honeybadger 7s throughout 2015, before moving to London Irish.

 Professional career

 He joined the London Irish academy in 2015 and played for their sevens team in the Premiership Rugby Sevens Series and in October 2016, he signed a two-year deal to stay with the club.
 He made his debut in the 2016–17 RFU Championship on 30 October 2016 against London Scottish and scored a brilliant individual try beating multiple defenders, demonstrating his raw power and pace.

 In May 2018, it was announced that Cokanasiga had signed for Bath on a three-year deal.
 A two-year extension to this was announced in March 2021.
+As of May 2026 he has remained with Bath Rugby.